Herstory: Usage

-The Oxford English Dictionary credits Robin Morgan with first using the term "herstory" in print in her 1970 anthology Sisterhood is Powerful.
-Concerning the feminist organization W.I.T.C.H., Morgan wrote:
+Literature scholar Fritz Fleischmann marks "the first documented instance of the word-play with His-Story/Her-Story" as the title page of the 1817 novel Keep Cool by early feminist John Neal.
+The Oxford English Dictionary credits Dr. F.H.K.
+Green with first using the term "herstory" in print.

-The fluidity and wit of the witches is evident in the ever-changing acronym: the basic, original title was Women's International Terrorist Conspiracy from Hell [...] and the latest heard at this writing is Women Inspired to Commit Herstory.

 During the 1970s and 1980s, second-wave feminists saw the study of history as a male-dominated intellectual enterprise and presented "herstory" as a means of compensation.
 The term, intended to be both serious and comic, became a rallying cry used on T-shirts and buttons as well as in academia.

 In 2017, Hridith Sudev, an inventor, environmentalist and social activist associated with various youth movements, launched 'The Herstory Movement,' an online platform to "celebrate lesser known great persons; female, queer or otherwise marginalized, who helped shape the modern World History."
 It is intended as an academic platform to feature stories of female historic persons and thus help facilitate more widespread knowledge about 'Great Women' History.

 Non-profit organizations Global G.L.O.W and LitWorld created a joint initiative called the "HerStory Campaign".
 This campaign works with 25 other countries to share girl's lives and stories.
 They encourage others to join the campaign and to "raise our voices on behalf of all world's girls".

 The herstory movement has spawned women-centered presses, such as Virago Press in 1973, which publishes fiction and non-fiction by noted women authors like Janet Frame and Sarah Dunant.

 This movement has led to an increase in activity in other female-centric disciplines such as femistry and galgebra.